Intracranial Pressure Monitoring

 After the procedure, avoid straining and heavy lifting.
 Ensure you don’t swim or take a bath for a while.
 But you can shower.
 What’s more, increase your fluid intake.
 If you notice signs of delayed infection or persistent headaches, contact your physician immediately.

-Want to know your ICP?
-Visit Dr. Hart Garner, MD for safe and detailed intracranial pressure monitoring tests.
+Visit Dr. Hart Garner for safe and detailed intracranial pressure monitoring tests.
 Schedule an appointment today.